 Perennial Ryegrass is the only cool season grass that is overseeded on Bermudagrass greens.
 Some varieties of P. ryegrass has the ability to survive well when mowed at extremely low heights, down to 1/2" tall.
 In the spring when the dominate Bermudagrass is waking up, then the grass is cut down to 1/4" and kills off the P. ryegrass.

 Applaud, Brightstar SLT, Citation Fore, Integra, Jet, Manhattan IV, Morning Star, Quicksilver, Shining Star, Silver Dollar, Windstar

 Unfortunately, annual ryegrass is sometimes marketed as a permanent turf type grass.
 Don’t be fooled by this marketing.
 Annual rye has a life cycle of only one year.
+It can't survive the heat of summer.
 If the bag is a lawn seed mixture where annual ryegrass is just one of several grass types, then that may be okay.
-In that case, it is probably being included because of its short germination period.
-It can germinate in as little as three days compared to a few weeks as with some other grasses.
-After the primary lawn seed germinates and becomes established, the annual rye will die back.
+It germinates in as little as 3 days and becomes a cover grass till the other seeds germinates or reaches mowing height.

 In the south, Annual Ryegrass is often overseeded over Bermudagrass for winter green color.
 When I was in Southeast Texas, Annual Ryegrass was the only cool season grass I could find anywhere.
 For fine turf, there are better grass seed that can be spread over Bermudagrass.